113ll3/Ibmclouddocscli/idt/vscode.md

 ## Usage
 {: #vscode-usage}

-You start the extension commands by using Visual Studio Code’s command palette.
+Start the extension commands by using Visual Studio Code’s command palette.

 First, open the command palette by using the following key combination:

 * **Mac:** `cmd + shift + p`
 * **Windows&trade; / Linux&trade;:** `ctrl + shift + p`

-Next, you enter or select the command that you want to start.
-You can type ‘ibmcloud’ within the command palette to see the list of all available commands.
+Next, either enter or select the command that you want to start.
+You can type `ibmcloud` within the command palette to see the list of all available commands.

-### Using the IBM Developer Extension for Docker workflows (Docker containers)
-{: #usage-docker}

-You can get started with `ibmcloud dev` workflows in just a few steps:
-* Create a project by using one of the two following methods:
-  * Use the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the generated code.
-  * Use the {{site.data.keyword.dev_cli_notm}} commands and generate an application by using the [ibmcloud dev create](/docs/cli?topic=cli-idt-cli#create) command.
-* Open the project’s folder locally in the Visual Studio Code editor.
-* Use the `ibmcloud dev build` command to build the app into a Docker image.
-* Use the `ibmcloud dev debug` command to run the app in local Docker for development.
-  Note: To debug a Node.js application that is running inside the local Docker container, you need to [add a debug configuration for the local container](https://github.com/IBM-Cloud/ibm-developer-extension-vscode#debugging-nodejs-apps-within-the-local-docker-container){: external}.
-  {: note}.
-* Use the `ibmcloud dev run` command to run the app in local Docker in release mode
-* Use the `ibmcloud dev deploy` command to deploy the app to a Cloud Foundry runtime on {{site.data.keyword.cloud_notm}}.

-### Using the IBM Developer Extension for Cloud Foundry workflows
-{: #usage-cloud-foundry}

-For users that are currently deploying apps to Cloud Foundry runtimes on {{site.data.keyword.cloud_notm}}, there's also support for the `cf` set of operations.

-You can get started with Cloud Foundry workflows in just a few steps:
-* Create a Cloud Foundry app.
-  * Use the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/developer/appservice/starter-kits){: external} and download the starter code.
-  * Create a Cloud Foundry app manually.
-* Open the project folder locally in the Visual Studio Code editor.
-* Use `ibmcloud cf apps` to list all of your apps.
-* Use `ibmcloud cf push` to push a build of your app to the Cloud Foundry runtime.
-* Use ibmcloud `cf <start/stop/restage/restart>` to change the status of your app.
-* Use `ibmcloud cf logs` to view the live log stream for your app.
-  * Use `ibmcloud cf logs` to stop the log stream.
+From here, you can develop and deploy your application.
+For more information, see [Creating and deploying apps by using the CLI](/docs/apps?topic=apps-create-deploy-app-cli#create-deploy-app-cli).